bacalhau-project/bacalhau/README.md

   - The total data changes about 10 GB per day across the system - they have about 100 TB of total data.
   - Michelle would like to query the data to get a subset of the information - to retrieve the past ten years of rainfall data within 10 km of Lisbon.
   - She writes a simple program to query for the information across the whole system, execute the filtering, and push the results into a single CID:
-    - Behind the scenes, the "orchestration" miner farms out requests to "worker" miners that have shards of the top-level data set.
+    - Behind the scenes, the "orchestration" provider farms out requests to "worker" nodes that have shards of the top-level data set.
-    - Each miner pulls the data from their local file into memory runs the program (which filters for just the information necessary) and writes the resulting data structure back to the CID.
+    - Each worker node pulls the data from their local file into memory runs the program (which filters for just the information necessary) and writes the resulting data structure back to the CID.
-    - It then passes the intermediate CID back to the "orchestration" miner, which merges the results into a single unified CID, and lets Michelle know the job is done.
+    - It then passes the intermediate CID back to the "orchestration" provider, which merges the results into a single unified CID, and lets Michelle know the job is done.
   - Michelle can now pull the resulting data down to her local machine for further analysis.
-- How miners benefit:
+- How Storage Provider benefit:
   - Their nodes no longer just store data, they can process it - for which they should be compensated
   - Even if low compute (relatively), they have SOME compute and it's MOSTLY going unused
   - Payment channels are neat